Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

 In conclusion, we have investigated the prevalence, character, and depth of trap states in InP and GaP QDs using DFT.
-Our results are kept generalizable through the study of 98 QDs with variable size, shape, and surface defects.
+Our results are kept generalizable through the study of 160 QDs with variable size, shape, and surface defects.
 Through orbital localization, we deconvolute the dense band edge to identify otherwise evasive trap states including as yet unexplored “structural” traps tied to distorted fully-coordinated atoms.
 We leverage our dataset to analyze trends in trap depth arising from cation species, cation geometry, and local electrostatic effects which provide avenues for trap control.
 These results yield important insights into trap states in InP and GaP QDs, as well as informing guidelines for effective simulation of trap states in general QDs.
 Future directions include detailed investigation of the origin and character of the structural traps observed here, as well as the study of trap states in other III-V materials such as InGaP and III-V core-shell heterostructures.
-Investigation into the effects of chemical doping on trap state formation, as well as the efficacy of different surface passivation schemes, is necessary to gain a complete picture of trap states in III-V QDs.
+Investigation into the effects of surface oxidation and other impurities on trap state formation, as well as the efficacy of different surface passivation schemes, such as co-passivation with L-type ligands, is necessary to gain a complete picture of trap states in III-V QDs.
 Finally, it would be instructive to investigate the excited state electronic structure of III-V QDs directly using, for example, time-dependent DFT.

 \begin{acknowledgement}

 This work was supported by the German Research Foundation (DFG, KI 2558/1-1).
 We would like to thank the MIT School of Science, MIT Chemistry Department, and the Office of Graduate Education for support of this work through the Dean of Science Fellowship.